devrath/DroidDi/README.md

 <details><summary>Output  -  click to view</summary>
 <p>

-Once the class is loaded, we can see the single instances.
+Once the class is loaded, we can see the `single instances`.
 Even though we we inject the user class twice, one instance is injected

 ```
 2021-04-21 10:43:26.245 13148-13148/com.demo.code D/Dagger: Battery init block is invoked ::com.demo.code.typesofdi.dagger.sampleone.concepts.singletonscope.mobileParts.Battery@c58e585